jhkim8232/friday-cluster-test/README.md

 2. Run "./kubefiles/make-hdac-node-desc.sh {NO}", which you have to replace {NO} to the number of hdac-nodes except seed node.

-3. Run "kubectl get nodes", select the k8s node on which Grafana is going to run and replace the nodeName in kubefiles/grafana/grafana.yaml with selected one.
+3. Run "kubectl get nodes", select the k8s node on which Grafana, Prometheus is going to run and replace the nodeName in kubefiles/grafana/grafana.yaml, kubefiles/prometheus/prometheus.yaml with selected one.

 4. Run "./kubefiles/deploy-node.sh"

-5. Access the public IP address of the k8s node on which Grafana container is running with the port 3000.
+5. Access the public IP address of the k8s node on which Grafana container is running with the port 30300.

 If all procedures are successful, you will see the Grafana screen.